Milan Nedić: German-occupied territory of Serbia

 was fanatically anti-Communist and a great believer in the Nazi "final victory".

 Nedić had recently endured the loss of his only son and pregnant daughter-in-law in a munitions explosion in Smederevo, in which several thousands died.
 He accepted the post of the prime minister in the government called the Government of National Salvation, on 29 August 1941.
 Mass imprisonment of the Jews started, with police and gendarmerie of under Nedićs quisling government assisting the Germans.

 The German historian Marie-Jannine Calic wrote that Nedić's ideology was "...a mixture of ultraconservatism and the chauvinism of the fascist Zbor movement, a strange conglomerate of heterogeneous ideological elements creating an ethnic-racist, blood-and-soil cult and religious Orthodox messianism, coupled with a fixation on an age-old Serb patriarchal family structure and village community".

-Calic claims that Nedić was motivated to collaborate by his beliefs that he could protect the Serbs from the worst of the occupation, that Germany would win the war and that he could best secure Serbia's place in the "New Order of Europe", and that Serb society had become "sick" and needed his stern regime to cure it.
+Calic wrote that Nedić was motivated to collaborate by his beliefs that he could protect the Serbs from the worst of the occupation, that Germany would win the war and that he could best secure Serbia's place in the "New Order of Europe", and that Serb society had become "sick" and needed his stern regime to cure it.
 Nedić did not envision the restoration of Yugoslavia after the war; he instead expected to lead a Serb state.
 Hitler regarded all Serbs as treacherous and scheming, whom he contemptuously labelled a nation of "bandits", and Nedić was never fully trusted in Berlin.
 Nedić did not help his cause in Berlin by professing to be still loyal to the House of Karađorđević as he maintained that the teenage King Peter II had been merely misled.